Utah Back Taxes Resolution Guide: Resolving UT Tax Problems

 Local Utah Taxpayer Assistance

 If you need help with a tax problem, Utah Tax Commission will help you in person.
-Below are the locations that you can use to get helped.
+Below are the locations that you can use to get help.
 It is best to call before you go to check on availability.

 Salt Lake City (Main Office)